Thursday, 15 January 2026

 Insecure Installations

 When video cameras, phones, medical equipment and other devices are added to your network, often the vendor will do the installation.
-Unfortunately, most vendors are more concerned about making their equipment work in the quickest and easiest way possible than they are about your overall business welfare.
+Unfortunately, most vendors are more concerned with making their equipment work as quickly and easily as possible than with your overall business welfare.
 As a result, they often change firewall and other security settings -- specifically by opening more ports and protocols than are truly necessary -- in order to allow their device’s traffic in and out of the network, without regard for leaving open ports and other opportunities for breaches.

 If this new equipment is on the same network as your primary business workstations and servers, they have increased the chance you will be breached.